mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![Screenshot of Tony Abbott's former staff-medium](/img/sunburnt-country/ministers.png) *Big "me and the boys" energy*

-Okay but, the problem is that most of these people are retired now.
-The glory days of 2015 are over, I guess.
-Each time I hover over one of their names, I see "so-and-so is a former politician and....".
-Nope, not gonna cut it.
+Okay but, the problem was that most of these people are retired now, and the glory days of 2013 are over.
+Each time I hover over one of their names, I see "so-and-so is a former politician and...." and discard their Wikipedia page like a [LeSnak](https://cdn0.woolworths.media/content/wowproductimages/large/248197.jpg) wrapper.

 Eventually though, I saw _this_ minister.